Dear SaaStr: What Should The First 2 Weeks Look Like For a New VP of Sales?

 4. Talk to Customers.
 Yes, Your First Week.
 As Many As You Can.

-They should spend significant time talking to customers directly.
-This helps them understand the value proposition, objections, and the competitive landscape.
-A VP of Sales / CRO who doesn’t engage with customers in the first two weeks is setting themselves up for failure.
+There is no other way to truly understand the value proposition, objections, and the competitive landscape.
+A VP of Sales / CRO who doesn’t deeply engage with customers in the first two weeks is setting themselves up for failure.

 More here.